lizmat/raku-all-modules/MARTIMM/mongo-perl6-driver/README.md

 * [ ] authSchemaUpgrade.
 Supports the upgrade process for user data between version 2.4 and 2.6.
 * [ ] authenticate.
 Starts an authenticated session using a username and password.
-* [ ] copydbgetnonce.
-This is an internal command to generate a one-time password for use with the copydb command.
-* [ ] getnonce.
-This is an internal command to generate a one-time password for authentication.
 * [ ] logout.
 Terminates the current authenticated session.

 ### User Management Commands